RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 The _Prompt_ buttton triggers a _Modal Dialog_ requiring a guest action to confirm an operation, or dismiss the dialog; this is a _Browser_ _Modal Dialog_.
 The _Inform_ buttton triggers a _Modal Dialog_ informing the guest about a Server state, without requiring any addition action other than dismiss the dialog; this is a _Server_ _Modal Dialog_.
 The _Collect_ buttton triggers a _Modal Dialog_ asking the guest to provide a data element, or dismiss the dialog; this is a more complex _Server_ _Modal Dialog_.

+# Implementation
+I'll describe the webapp implementation as follows, including sequence diagrams:
-# Launch Webapp
+- Launch webapp
-This is the logic to support launching the webapp and arriving at the _Landing Page_
-## Use Cases
+- Prompt Modal Dialog
+- Inform Modal Dialog
+- Collect Modal Dialog

+For each of the four topics above I'll describe:
-A use case is a detailed description of how a user interacts with a system to achieve a specific goal.
+- The Use Cases, using use case diagrams; a use case is a detailed description of how a user interacts with a system to achieve a specific goal.
 Although ours are relatively simple, I included them here since I wrote and used them to implement the webapp, and thought they would help me explaning the webapp.
 Following are the use cases for our webapp, including the logic I used to implemenet them:
+- The Server Implementation
+- The Client Implementation

+## Launch Webapp
+This is the logic to support launching the webapp and arriving at the _Landing Page_
+### Launch Webapp Use Cases

+![Local Image](uml/useCases/webappLaunch.png)

+<sub>Launch Webapp</sub>

 1. **Launch Server**: I, as a guest, when I launch the _Server_, I want to see the _Fiber_ log incating that its ready to handle _HTTP_ requests;
 1. **Launch Client**: I, as a guest, when I launch the _Client_, after typing the server access URL, want to see the _Landing Page_ consisting of a UI element named `Modal Dialog Tests`, inclulding two buttons, `Prompt`, `Inform`, and `Collect`;

-![Local Image](uml/useCases/webappLaunch.png)

-<sub>Launch Webapp</sub>

-### The Server
+### Launch Webapp Server
 ``` go
 package main